sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 }
 ```

+{{% warning-box %}}
-*Note: Because the data fields in `msg` are backed by the pre-allocated pool's memory arena, any references to those fields become invalid (and will read corrupted data or panic) after `shared.Free()` is called.
-The processing pipeline must handle the message completely synchronously (e.g., no asynchronous routing, lazy field reading, or passing to background goroutines) before the arena is recycled.*
+**Critical Memory Reuse Warning**: Because the data fields in `msg` are backed by the pre-allocated pool's memory arena, any references to those fields become invalid (and will read corrupted data or panic) after `shared.Free()` is called.
+The processing pipeline must handle the message completely synchronously (e.g., no asynchronous routing, lazy field reading, or passing to background goroutines) before the arena is recycled.
+{{% /warning-box %}}

 ---